So what makes Starstruck Labradors special?

 How do deposits work?

-Deposits are $300.
-This amount will be credited to the full purchase price of your puppy or dog.
+The deposit will be credited to the full purchase price of your puppy or dog.
 Our deposits are non-refundable, but are transferable toward the purchase of any available pups or future litters.
 We take deposits year-round and usually have a list of dozens of families waiting for unborn pups.
 If you want one of our pups, it is always best to plan ahead!

 We keep one general deposit list, rather than a separate list for each litter.
 On the list, we make notes based on what temperaments, colours, and genders each family is interested in. :)